mongodb/docs/source/includes/list-table-alert-notification-methods.rst

      - Sends the alert to a specified email address.

-   * - .. only:: cloud
+   * - SMS

-          SMS
+     - Sends the alert to a specified mobile number.

-     - .. only:: cloud
+       .. only:: cloud

-          Sends the alert to a specified mobile number. |mms| removes all punctuation and letters and uses only the digits.
+          |mms| removes all
+          punctuation and letters and uses only the digits.
 If you are outside of the United States or Canada, include '011' and the country code.
 For example, for New Zealand enter '01164' before the phone number.
 As an alternative, use a Google Voice number.
           |mms| uses the U.S.-based `Twilio <https://www.twilio.com>`_ to
           send SMS messages.

+       .. only:: onprem

+          Available only if |onprem| is configured for :ref:`Twilio integration <twilio-sms-alert-settings>`.

    * - HipChat